jimemarc/mdtest/writing_docstrings.md

     one for text in *italics*,
     double backquotes for ``code``.

-    To show an example in the interactive shell write it as it is:
+    To show an example in the interactive shell write it with one indentation and separated by blank lines:

        >>> def foo(msj='Success'):
        ...     assert msj == 'Success', 'Foo Fail'
+       ...
        >>> retry_wrapper('Hello World','Error msj',1,3)(foo)()
        Hello World

-       >>> retry_wrapper('Hello World','Error msj',1,3)(foo)('fail')
+       >>> retry_wrapper('Hello World','Error msj',1,1)(foo)('fail')
        Hello World
        Error msj
        Waiting 1 seconds to retry
        Error msj
-       Waiting 1 seconds to retry
-       Error msj
-       Waiting 1 seconds to retry
-       Error msj
-       Retry time of 3 seconds expired
+       Retry time of 1 seconds expired
        Traceback (most recent call last):
           File "<stdin>", line 1, in <module>
           File "retry_wrapper.py", line 19, in wrapper